A.D.H.D (Kendrick Lamar song): Critical reception

+Uncredited sample

+The song samples the 2010 the Jet Age of Tomorrow track "The Knight Hawk".
+In 2017, Jet Age member Matt Martians accused Sounwave of non-payment for the sample.

 Music video

 The music video for the song was released on August 24, 2011.
 It shows Lamar with his friends "cruising through a bodega and an empty office, and it gets over on pure kids-having-fun atmosphere."
 He said about the music video: "I wanted the video to illustrate the emotion he paints with words, while avoiding gratuitous shots of any substance.
 Despite the song's title and content, the focus isn't the drugs, but rather, that basic human experience of apathetic youth.
 That simple mood of emptiness which we choose to either address or self-medicate."
-The video was directed by Vashtie Kola (Va$htie), who wrote: Inspired by "A.D.H.D."s dark beat and melancholy lyrics which explore a generation in conflict, we find Kendrick Lamar in a video that illustrates the songs universal and age-old theme of apathetic youth.
-Shot in New York City during the sweltering July Summer heat, "A.D.H.D" is the third video to be released from Kendrick Lamar's debut album Section.80.
-As of August 2022, the video has almost 84 million views on YouTube.
+The video was directed by Vashtie Kola (Va$htie), who wrote: Inspired by "A.D.H.D"s dark beat and melancholy lyrics which explore a generation in conflict, we find Kendrick Lamar in a video that illustrates the songs universal and age-old theme of apathetic youth.
+Shot in New York City during July of that year, "A.D.H.D" is the third video to be released from Kendrick Lamar's debut album Section.80.
+As of July 2025, the video has over 105 million views on YouTube.